mschneider247/overlook/README.md

 # Overlook Hotel
 ## By: Michael Schneider

+Check out the live site<a href=https://mschneider247.github.io/overlook> here </a> on Github!

 ## Abstract

 An app based around organizing a hotel's data for the Manager.
 The manager can quickly see all relevant information for the day as well as search and add guests.